Giuseppe Pirovani: Mexico City

 In 1809, Spanish-born artist Rafael Ximeno y Planes received the commission to paint a large fresco of “The Assumption of the Virgin” for the Catedral Metropolitana in Mexico City.
 With his thorough knowledge of fresco, Perovani assisted Ximeno on the work.

 In 1815, Perovani and his family moved to Mexico City.
 He was elected to the Academia de Belles Artes de San Carlos, and the school's Director of Painting, Rafael Ximeno y Planes, appointed Perovani his lieutenant.
 The school put a strong emphasis on drawing, (Note: "[T]he promotion of drawing in the early years of the academy seems to have been an effort to provide students with the artistic training that local painters seemed to lack …") educating architects, draftsmen and botanical illustrators, as well as painters.
 Professor of Painting Perovani taught at the school until his retirement in 1829.
 About that same year, Mrs. Perovani opened another lay academy for girls in the planned city of Cárdenas, Cuba (founded 1828).
 Their daughter Elvira seems to have lived nearby, and may have helped at the school.
 (Note: Elvira Viuda de Torre Perovani [widow?] was listed as living in Cárdenas in 1889, although her mailing address was Havana.)
 Jane Gordon Perovani died in Cárdenas in 1832.

-In 1834, at about age 75, Perovani returned to Mexico City, and to teaching in the Academia school.
+In 1834, at about age 75, Perovani returned to Mexico City, and began teaching in the Academia school.
 He died the following year in a cholera epidemic.